wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 ****

     VERSION DATE        TYPE    CHANGES
-	2.4.4   2012/12/04  BUG-FIX	Removed use of wp 'alignleft' styling for media alignment 2.4.3   2012/12/03  UPDATE	Added toggle accessibility of eInnov8 Options tab 2.4.2   2012/11/29  BUG-FIX	Fixed error inhibiting proper publishing and post type assignments of new posts
+	2.4.5   2012/12/05  BUG-FIX	Updated autolink post update method that was causing an infinite loop Removed autolink stamp as it is no longer necessary 2.4.4   2012/12/04  BUG-FIX	Removed use of wp 'alignleft' styling for media alignment 2.4.3   2012/12/03  UPDATE	Added toggle accessibility of eInnov8 Options tab 2.4.2   2012/11/29  BUG-FIX	Fixed error inhibiting proper publishing and post type assignments of new posts